 Cholesterol is a fatty substance your body needs to rebuild its cells and to make certain hormones.
 It's carried throughout your body in your bloodstream.
 Your body only requires a small amount of cholesterol.

 When there's too much cholesterol in your bloodstream, you have high cholesterol.
-This is quite a common condition.
+This is a very common condition.
 Cholesterol levels generally rise with age.
-High cholesterol can increase your risk of heart disease, stroke, and peripheral vascular disease.
+Unfortunately, high cholesterol can significantly increase your risk of heart disease, stroke, and peripheral vascular disease.

 Most of your body's cholesterol (about 80%) is made in your liver.
 The rest comes from your diet.
 Dietary cholesterol is found in foods from animal sources, such as eggs, meats, and dairy products.
 There are two important types of cholesterol you should know about: